skeweddata/skeweddata.github.io/_drafts/spicy_cheese_bread.md

 to ~100 degrees F, then dissolve the yeast in the water for 5 minutes.
 * You may want to adjust the amount of red pepper flakes depending on your spice tolerance and the particular brand of pepper flakes you have.
-My kids refused to eat the bread if it had _any_ pepper flakes on it, so I usually omit them entirely.
+My kids refused to eat the bread if it had _any_ pepper flakes on it, so I usually omit them entirely (you can see that there are no pepper flakes in the loaf in my pictures below, if you look closely enough).
 * The provolone should **not** be smoked or sharp.
 It may be difficult to find a block of provolone that isn't smoked/sharp, in which case you can use pre-sliced bagged provolone — just make sure the ingredients list is just the cheese and doesn't